tokenflex/ing

 • tokenflexing daemon [--install|--uninstall]

-Schedules a daily 6:00 AM refresh that runs `scan` and pushes to your profile. macOS uses a LaunchAgent at `~/Library/LaunchAgents/com.tokenflexing.sync.plist`.
-Windows uses Task Scheduler.
+Schedules an hourly refresh that runs `sync` and pushes to your profile. macOS uses a LaunchAgent at `~/Library/LaunchAgents/com.tokenflexing.sync.plist` and runs once when the agent loads at login; Windows uses Task Scheduler and Linux uses a systemd user timer.
 Logs go to `/tmp/tokenflexing-sync.log`.

 When · Set it once and forget it.
 Your dashboard stays current without you opening a terminal.